 Now deliberately automate your self-regulation plan

-You must apply your willpower on a task by task basis, because too many tasks take too much willpower.
-Willpower which tends to run out anyway.
+You must apply your willpower on a task by task basis, because running too many tasks at once takes too much willpower; which tends to run out anyway.
 It’s a finite resource.
-Once one thing flops over and you eat the metaphorical cookie.
-Meanwhile, the rest of the card house comes tumbling down after it and you are doomed to start again.
+Once one thing flops over, willpower folds and you eat the metaphorical cookie.
+Generally, the rest of the card house comes tumbling down right after it and you are back to square one.